 If you attend a hospital as an emergency patient then you should also be screened for MRSA.
 However, this is not the case if you attend a casualty department without needing to be admitted to the hospital.

 If you are found to be carrying MRSA before you go into hospital then you will be given treatment to destroy (eradicate) it as much as possible (see above under 'MRSA colonisation').
 This means the chances of you getting an actual MRSA infection or passing MRSA on to another patient are much smaller.

 In England, MRSA infection rates in hospitals are falling.
-Compared with 2006, the number of MRSA infections has fallen from 1.3% to less than 0.1%.
 This has mainly been done by: